 The anti-cholesterol drug Lipitor is the best-selling medication of all time, with USA Today reporting sales of more than $125 billion since its approval in 1996.
 But in the last few years, an increasingly large body of research suggests that the drug may have exposed millions of patients taking it to severe health risks.
 That evidence has become so compelling that in 2012, the U.S. Food and Drug Administration issued a warning that Lipitor may cause increased blood sugar, so it may cause diabetes, particularly among women.

-Babbitt & Johnson, P.A. is pursuing Lipitor lawsuits and is actively investigating claims that Lipitor causes diabetes.
-Contact us today to see if you have a case.
+Ted Babbitt is pursuing Lipitor lawsuits and is actively investigating claims that Lipitor causes diabetes.
+Contact him today to see if you have a case.

 What Is Lipitor?